Winifred Sargent

 Winifred Lydia Caunden Sargent (8 May 1905 – October 1979) was an English mathematician.
 She studied at Newnham College, Cambridge and carried out research into Lebesgue integration, fractional integration and differentiation and the properties of BK-spaces.

 Early life

 Sargent was born into a Quaker family, daughter of Henry Sargent and Edith, his second wife, growing up in Fritchley, Derbyshire.
 She attended Ackworth School, a private school for Quakers, from 1915 to 1919.
-She then won a scholarship to attend The Mount School, York, another Quaker school, and later the Herbert Strutt School.
+She then won a scholarship to attend The Mount School, York, another Quaker school, and later the Herbert Strutt School in Belper.
 In 1923, while there, she won a Derby scholarship, a State Scholarship, and a Mary Ewart scholarship to attend Newnham College, Cambridge and study mathematics in 1924.

 While at Newnham she won further awards: an Arthur Hugh Clough Scholarship in 1927, a Mary Ewart Travelling Scholarship and a Goldsmiths Company Senior Studentship both in 1928.
 She graduated with a First class degree and remained at Cambridge conducting research but was unsatisfied by her progress and left to teach mathematics at Bolton High School.